quixio/quix-streams/docs/connectors/sources/pubsub-source.md

 ## How to use Google Cloud Pub/Sub Source

-To use a GCP PubSub Source, you need two components:

-1. `GoogleCloudCredentials` for Google Cloud client authentication details.
-2. `PubSubSource` (which uses the `GoogleCloudCredentials`); hand it to `app.dataframe()`.
+To use Pub/Sub Source, hand `PubSubSource` to `app.dataframe()`.

-For the full description of expected parameters of each, see the [GCP PubSub Source API](../../api-reference/sources.md#gcppubsubsource) page.
+For the full description of expected parameters of each, see the [PubSub Source API](../../api-reference/sources.md#pubsubsource) page.

 ```python
 from quixstreams import Application